 We began preliminary qualification testing’s for IVF and worked out a schedule for commencement of the hormonal injections I needed to start taking.
 But God was determined to have the final word in that matter cos, the day I was supposed to start with the injections, we discovered quite by accident that I was pregnant!!
 We were all stumped; no one had seen that one coming.
 We were all confident that by Gods grace the procedure was going to be successful at the 1st trial, we had even picked out the name of the baby in advance thanks giving to God.
 But no one had counted on it happening this way, IT WAS A TOTAL MIRACLE.
 God had proved Himself as the Master physician and confused the specialists.
 Thinking it had to be an ectopic pregnancy, they had us wait a couple more weeks till it was advanced enough to ascertain the location and to the glory of my God, he was smack in the uterus.

-Bubu as we fondly call my son was the easiest baby ever, he met and exceeded all his developmental milestones on time (and I was checking, every month I downloaded the targets and checked up on him consistently), he walked at 10monts, had perfected speaking well (appropriate for his age that is) by 11months, was very social and cheerful.
+Bubu as we fondly call my son was the easiest baby ever, he met and exceeded all his developmental milestones on time (and I was checking cos i didn’t know if i would be able to have another one , every month I downloaded the targets and checked up on him consistently), he walked at 10 months, had perfected speaking well (appropriate for his age that is) by 11 months, was very social and cheerful.
 I ensured I went for all his well visits and that his every need was met.
-Shortly after his 1st birthday, he started presenting with gastro- intestinal issues – severe constipation that would not go even with dietary changes; so much so that the doctors had him on lactulose to help him move and regularize his bowels and also with monthly or bi-monthly bouts of upper respiratory tract infection that was blamed on the fact that he sucked his fingers and was therefore exposed to bacteria.
+Shortly after his 1st birthday, he started presenting with gastro- intestinal issues – severe constipation that would not go even with dietary changes; so much so that the doctors had him on lactulose to help him move and regularize his bowels and also with monthly or bi-monthly bouts of upper respiratory tract infection requiring medicating with copious amounts of broad spectrum antibiotics that was blamed on the fact that he sucked his fingers and was therefore constantly exposed to bacteria.
 We consulted the doctors about this and other concerns we had about things we were reading in the media following our persistent research about his gastro –intestinal issues, its possible causes and a possible link to one of the childhood developmental disorder – autism, but they allayed our fears, totally convinced that such developmental disorders were always onset at birth and that he was right on track meeting all his milestones.
-He continued to thrive though till a day after his shots at fifteen months, he fell seriously ill.
+He continued to thrive though till a day after 15 months his well visit, he fell seriously ill.
 About two weeks following his discharge from the hospital, I noticed that it appeared like he was stuttering, another two weeks after, his words were beginning to sound quite jumbled up, and it appeared like he was exerting some force to speak.
 I went to the hospital but the doctor felt that there was nothing wrong with him.
 I went back again after a while but the doctor thought I was a being bit too anxious and that my anxiety might actually impede any progress he was making with his speech, he advised that we meet again at 18months to review.

 At this time convinced that something was wrong and instinctively suspecting what it could be, I made the decision to resign from a new very well paying job I had just gotten to focus on working with him personally after school just to ensure that the brain was constantly stimulated.
 Like we didn’t already have enough to contend with, head trauma was added to the pile, one evening after taking a bath, I carried Bubu into the room to get him dressed, as I pulled on the wardrobe door to get his clothes, the heavy door came of its hinges and hit him on his head leaving a scar that remains till date.
 Wahala!!